Kentico/xperience-by-kentico-kentico-migration-tool/Migration.Toolkit.CLI/README.md

 Only links using Xperience handlers (`getmedia` or `getattachment`) are supported.
 [Direct file paths](https://docs.xperience.io/x/xQ_RBg) will not be converted.

+:warning: If you enable this feature, you also need to change retrieval and handling of affected files in your code, as the structure of the stored data changes from a text path (e.g.,`~/getmedia/CCEAD0F0-E2BF-459B-814A-36699E5C773E/somefile.jpeg?width=300&height=100`) to an asset data type (internally stored as e.g., `[{"Identifier":"CCEAD0F0-E2BF-459B-814A-36699E5C773E","Some file":"somefile.jpeg","Size":11803,"Dimensions":{"Width":300,"Height":100}}]`).
+The value of the field now needs to be [retrieved as an content item asset](https://docs.xperience.io/x/OKrWCQ).

 To enable this feature, Configure the `OptInFeatures.CustomMigration.FieldMigrations` [configuration options](#configuration) for the Migration toolkit.

 * `SourceDataType` - The [data type](https://docs.xperience.io/x/coJwCg) of the fields in the source instance.